R1CS to Quadratic Arithmetic Program over a Finite Field in Python

 Finite Field Arithmetic in Python

 The next step is to convert this to a field array.
-Doing modular arithmetic in numpy will get very messy, but thankfully Python has libraries for this.
-We will use the python galois library.
+Doing modular arithmetic in Numpy will get very messy, but is straightforward with the galois library.
+This was introduced in our article on finite fields, but here is quick recap on how to use it:

 import galois